deogun/aes/README.md

 This library allows you to create an AES service with following modes
 - Galois/Counter Mode (GCM)

+### Known Limitations
+- The buffer load size in GCM is fixed to 16 KB when decrypting input streams.
+This is efficient on most systems, but it might need to be variable.
+Buffer size will become configurable in future releases.

 ### Example usage – AES with GCM
 Instantiate an AES service with a secret
 ```